 Also see CUCC on facebook: Cambridge University Caving Club (CUCC) - public.

-Every year we try out new ways of organising ourselves: committee meeting minutes, recording decisions, organising transport etc.
+Every year we try out new ways of organising ourselves: committee meeting minutes, recording decisions, organising transport etc. 2022 and 2023 is using trello.

 We usually have a couple of Googledocs spreadsheets on the go, but details of how to get at these - and any other software tools we might find useful - will be distrributed via email and the expo mailing list.